LifeScopeLabs/lifescopelabs.github.io/lifescope-api.md

 ## [Repository](https://github.com/LifeScopeLabs/lifescope-api)

 The LIFESCOPE API is a universal platform backend.
-There are two components to the API; a GraphQL-based API for CRUD operations on the LIFESCOPE data schema and a REST API for login/logout/signup and connection OAUTH workflow.
+There are two components to the API; a GraphQL-based API for CRUD operations on the LIFESCOPE data schema and a REST API for login/logout/signup and connection OAuth workflow.

 # Workflows